TheParasiteProject/.github/profile/README.md

 **TheParasiteProject will always be Personal project!**

-**Please read each repos' README.md<br>
+**We recommend reading the README files in each repository<br>
-before proceed to build or ask something to us!**
+before attempting to build the project or reach out for assistance.**

-**This project doesn't support userdebug build spoofing.<br>
+**This project doesn't support userdebug build spoofing<br>
-As we use userdebug for actual debug purposes.<br>
+as we use it for actual debug purposes.<br>
 Please build user build if possible!**

 **If you find bugs, or add pull requests to repos but when we didn't noticed,<br>
 please report those to our [issue tracker](https://github.com/TheParasiteProject/issue_tracker)!**

-1. This org includes various `experimental` changes<br/>
+1. This org includes various `experimental` changes<br>
-which may or may not work (although we tested every time when we release it).<br/>
+which may or may not work (although we tested every time when we release it).<br>
 So please be aware about this!

-2. And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc. XD<br/>
+1. And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc.<br>
 Though usually we fixes this right after we noticed this by rebase...

-3. For anyone who try to build this project, we really appreciate about that!<br/>
+1. For anyone who try to build this project, we really appreciate about that!<br>
-But we couldn't guarantee about the stability.<br/>
+But we couldn't guarantee about the stability.<br>
-We've seen many people have build issues or get bootloop on their devices.<br/>
+We've seen many people have build issues or get bootloop on their devices.<br>
-As it's `personal` experimental project, source or feature could be broken in any time.<br/>
+As it's `personal` experimental project, source or feature could be broken in any time.<br>

-4. Also this rom doesn't look that different than Pixel stock firmware<br/>
+1. Also this rom doesn't look that different than Pixel stock firmware<br>
-(as this project's main goal is Pixel like experience).<br/>
+(as this project's main goal is Pixel like experience).<br>

-5. And most of time, features that released on this project could be presents in other projects.
+1. And most of time, features that released on this project could be presents in other projects.

-6. So, instead of take your precious time to build this project,<br/>
+2. So, instead of take your precious time to build this project,<br>
-we recommends you to consider take a look around other custom AOSP projects!<br/>
+we recommends you to consider take a look around other custom AOSP projects!<br>
-(They are really good, seriously.)
+(They are really good!)

 In any case, Hope this project helps your projects :)

 ## Credits

-These projects' commits took important part of this project.<br>
+We are grateful to the following projects whose commits played an important role in the development of this project.<br>
-We are really thankful about that!!!
+Their work has been a great source of inspiration and guidance for us!

 - [Acme UI](https://github.com/AcmeUI)
 - [AOSPA](https://github.com/AOSPA)